udexon/SMMP/NoBigData.md

 In a typical 5GL/PHP command list (equivalent to Forth "word list"), a word with a colon suffix `:` denotes a PHP native function.
 Other words could be a "colon definition word" (CDW) i.e. defined using colon definition, which is composed of native PHP functions or other CDWs.
 The remain type of tokens would be literal or variables (used by functions as reference to arrays or variables).

+As the Colon Definition Words (CDW) is stored as JSON text file and loaded as associative array by 5GL/PHP, they can be easily shared via HTTP as JSON string.